StochasticTree/stochtree-python/README.md

 # StochasticTree Python Package

+**NOTE**: we are in the process of refactoring this project so that the R, Python, and C++ source code sits in the [same repo](https://github.com/StochasticTree/stochtree-cpp/).

 ## Getting started

 The python package can be installed from source.
 Before you begin, make sure you have [conda](https://www.anaconda.com/download) installed.